-Are stretching exercises necessary to our modern fitness routines?
+Are static stretching exercises necessary in our workouts?

 With our busy lives, it’s hard enough to fit in a workout, much less take time to stretch tight muscles.
 So, are stretching exercises necessary to our modern fitness routines?
 The answer from Mayo Clinic is a resounding “yes”.
 Keep reading for our full list of examples of static stretching exercises.